ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 {-# LANGUAGE IncoherentInstances #-}
 module Foo where
 ```
-This would result in a warning at compilation time stating the use of a `Deprecated` extension.
+This would result in a warning on the language pragma at compilation time stating the use of a `Deprecated` extension.

 ### 3.1.
 Ordering of Warning Flags and Extensions